 You are taking part in the UK-PBC Genetics Study.
-This study is managed by the University of Cambridge and is led by Dr Richard Sandford.
+This study is managed by the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust and is led by Professor Richard Sandford.
 The study was paid for by the Medical Research Council.
 It is aimed at finding genetic factors involved in primary biliary cholangitis.

 This page describes how the study team will access and use your health and personal data.
 We refer to this as a “privacy notice” because it explains how we will use and look after your personal data.

 The UK-PBC study team at the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust will have access to your data.
 The study team will analyse the data collected about you to generate the results of the UK-PBC Genetics Study.
 The University of Cambridge and Cambridge University Hospitals NHS Foundation Trust are referred to as the “Data Controllers” which means they have overall responsibility for looking after your data.